Eagles2F/Pitch/README.md

-# bfb_android
+# Pitch
-This is the android app for bridgeforbillions.org
+This is the android app for pitching to another guy in this network

 Bussiness Canvas for this project: https://canvanizer.com/canvas/92FcXHRhGds